-Counsel shall not request a trial date for any period which Counsel has previously been informed by other Counsel is a scheduled vacation.
-If a case is set for trial by the court on a date for which a Counsel has planned a vacation, Counsel will notify the Court as soon as the notice of trial setting is received and the case will be reset for a different time, unless there is a clear showing of abuse or unreasonable delay.
-If plans for a vacation are made by a Counsel after a trial setting notice has been received, Counsel will immediately notify the court and other parties with a request that the case be reset for a different time.
-The court will rule on such request after giving all parties to the lawsuit an opportunity to respond to the request.
+Counsel who desires to assure himself a vacation for a period not to exceed four weeks may do so automatically by designating the four weeks, in writing, addressed and mailed or delivered to the County Clerk, thirty days in advance.
+If plans for a vacation are made by a Counsel after a trial setting notice has been received, Counsel will immediately notify the Court and other parties with a request that the case be reset for a different time.
+The Court will rule on such a request after giving all parties to the lawsuit an opportunity to respond to the request.